 To get established in USDA zones 5 & 6, Western Salvia (noted above) must be planted in spring or early summer, not in the fall.
 Protect your new plants over their first winter or two in your garden.
 Cover each plant with a generous pile of clean straw or pine needles.
 This allows the plant's crown (junction of root and branches) to mature and obtain maximum cold hardiness.

 Old Wolrd Salvia: The Old World Salvia include some of the very best, most durable, longest-lived perennials.
 These salvia are an excellent choice for gardeners across most of the United States.
 ‘Old World’ Sages bloom primarily in shades of blue, pink and white.
 They are well adapted to cold climates and a wide range of soils including clay.
 The European Salvia are incredibly attractive to honey bees, many of our native bees and bumble bees as well as butterflies.

 More in-depth guidance for growing Salvia: Planting Nectar Rich Salvia to Attract Pollinators to the Garden, Sage Advice, The Spectacular Salvia and Cold Hardy, Late Summer / Early Fall Blooming Sages.

 Plant Shipping: Buy now and we will ship your order at the ideal planting time for your region.
-Your plant orders are scheduled to arrive within 3 days or less of leaving our greenhouses.
-This prompt delivery is provided without additional express charges.
+Spring-Planted Perennial and Bulb orders will ship from February 27-June 30, warmest zones first.

 Standard shipping costs are $4.99 and up, depending on the size of the order.